ldm0/corda-docs/content/en/docs/corda-os/4.7/node-upgrade-notes.md

 * Drain the node.
 * Make a backup of your node directories and/or database.
+* Upgrade the node to Corda 4.0 or later.
 * Replace the `corda.jar` file with the new version.
+* Update configuration.
-* Start up the node.
+* Start the node with run-migration-scripts sub-command.
 This step may incur a delay whilst any needed database migrations are applied.
-* Undrain it to re-enable processing of new inbound flows.
+* Start the node in the normal way.
+* Undrain the node.

 The protocol is designed to tolerate node outages, so during the upgrade process peers on the network will wait for your node to come back.